QuantumUPB/qssh/README.md

 - **Common Issues**:
   - **Key Synchronization Failed**: Indicates that the keys are desynchronized or incorrect keys were retrieved.
   - **Defective Token**: Suggests an issue with token serialization or deserialization.
-  - **Mechanism Not Found**: Ensure that the GSSAPI mechanism configuration file is correctly updated.
 - **Logs and Debugging**:
   - Check system logs and OpenSSH logs for additional information.